pedrops164/MD/README.md

 The project aims to enhance the quality of tourist information available for Northern Portugal by integrating an LLM refined with data from public sources.
 The main goal is to create a tourist guide that provides precise and user-tailored information about various locations in the region.

-## Architecture
+## Features

-The architecture of the application involves:
+Some of the features of the application include:
 - Data extraction and processing from public sources.
 - Integration of an LLM (GPT-3.5) through the OpenAI API.
 - Utilization of RAG for enhanced data retrieval.